ibm-cloud-docs/dns-svcs/ha-dr.md

 All {{site.data.keyword.cloud}} general availability (GA) offerings have a Service Level Agreement of 99.99% availability. {{site.data.keyword.dns_full}} is a GA service that is offered globally.
 The public API endpoints for DNS configuration are available globally through a global load balancer in two MZRs (Multi Zone Regions) of {{site.data.keyword.cloud_notm}}, providing high availability.
 The regions are **Dallas** and **Washington, DC**.
 If one region experiences an outage, the global load balancer ensures that the API traffic gets routed to another region.
 For instance, if the **Dallas** region experiences an outage, requests get routed to the geographically nearest region, in this case, **Washington, DC**.

-The DNS resolvers are distributed around the world in multiple MZRs for optimizing latencies and providing high availability.
-If one region experiences an outage, the DNS resolvers route DNS requests to another region.
+The DNS resolvers are distributed around the world in multiple MZRs with any cast IP addresses for optimizing latencies and providing high availability.
+If one region experiences an outage, the DNS queries are routed to another region.
 The data is replicated to the following regions for latency optimization and high availability:

 * Dallas (us-south)
 * Washington, D.C. (us-east)
 * London (eu-gb)
+* Madrid (eu-es)
 * Frankfurt (eu-de)
 * Osaka (jp-osa)
 * Tokyo (jp-tok)